isaac-mason/arancini/packages/arancini/README.md

 ### 🧠 Systems

-Systems are used to run logic on entities.
-Arancini has a built-in notion of Systems, but you can also use queries alone to create your own "System" logic if you prefer.
+Arancini has built-in support for systems, but you can also use queries alone to create your own "System" logic if you prefer.
 Systems are just a convenient way to organise your logic.

 Systems have lifecycle methods that are called when the system is added and removed from the world, and when the world is updated.